Concordium/concordium-base/README.md

 - `std` (enabled by default): Enables functionality that depends on the standard library.
 - `derive-serde`: Enable serialization and deserialization via `serde`.
 Enables `std` as well.
 - `fuzz`: Enable fuzzing via `arbitrary`.
 Enables `derive-serde` as well.
-- `sdk`: Enable functionality only meant for `concordium-rust-sdk`.
-Enabling will change procedural macros to assume the context of the `concordium-rust-sdk` and enable functionality only meant for off-chain development.

 ## MSRV